 When working with SEM platforms, there are costs associated with how many people see and interact with your ad.
 Most SEM ads are sold based on PPC where you are charged CPC and occasionally there are CPM advertising options as well.
 Great, but what do all of these acronyms mean?

 PPC most often refers to pay-per-click.
 However, sometimes this can also mean pay-per-call, especially when running advertisements on mobile devices that lead to a direct call to your company.
 With PPC advertising, your cost is based on the CPC or cost-per-click.
 Your cost per click is determined by how much you bid for that specific keyword… a good bid can vary a lot, especially in competitive markets.
-Most services, like Google AdWords, have tools that can help you optimize your bids and your budget because can be difficult to balance creating competitive bids and not overspending on your advertising.
+Most services, like Google Ads, have tools that can help you optimize your bids and your budget because can be difficult to balance creating competitive bids and not overspending on your advertising.

 CPM campaigns are based on the cost-per-thousand-impressions.
 If you’re like us, and not a wiz at roman numerals, then you may be scratching your head with this one.
 The M in CPM represents the Roman numeral for 1000.
 Who knew!
 With this option, you pay for the number of people that see your ad.
 The cost is generally lower for CPM, but there is a drawback to that cost saving.
 You are paying for people to see you…meaning that your ad was placed on the top of the search results when they searched your keyword.
 That doesn’t guarantee that they actually read your ad.

 When considering CPM versus PPC, you may be tempted by the lower costs of CPM.
 We get this, but generally, PPC is a better choice because you are paying for an action!
 You pay when people interact with your ad and move to your website or make a call.
 After that, it’s all up to you to grab the sale and make the investment and hard work worthwhile!